ktmud/data-science-intuition/DS_Intuition.md

     = 1 - sensitivity / recall / power <br>
     = 1 - the probaility of detecting the effect when there is indeed an effect.

 **True positive** means the prediction of being positive is true.
-Therefore "true positive rate" means of all observations predicted to be positive, how many of them are actually positive.
+Therefore "true positive rate" means of all observations that are actually positive, how many of them are predicted positive.

 - True positive + false negative = all known positive observations.
 - True positive + false positive = all assumed positive observations.